 14. Avoid Heartburn Triggers

 Till now you know that there are certain foods that trigger heartburn.
-These are generally those foods that are high in acid such as citrus fruits and spicy foods.
+These are generally those foods that are high in acids such as citrus fruits and spicy foods.
 Avoiding these ‘trigger-foods’ may reduce the frequency of your heartburn occurrences.
 But again, your body is different and it will react differently to all foods.
 For some, yogurt can be a trigger food but it may not be so for you.
 Therefore, just like your own specific GERD diet, you need to find out the foods or even situations that trigger your heartburn.
 Here is a list of some common triggers that actually give rise to acid reflux in almost all people (but not in all people).
 So, try and avoid the foods that trigger your heartburn.

 What to Avoid to Prevent Heartburn